trpleo/movie/README.md

 The query is an HTTP API, open to changed to gRPC easily.
 The query can be send through the `/movies` endpoint, whit query parameters.
+There are three different ways to send a query to a service through HTTP request: Path, Body, Query.
+Path has been chosen, because of simplicity, however, the solution is open for requests in the Body.

 4 query parameter can be added, in arbitrary order:
 - years: int values between 1880 and now; separated by `,` character.
 - titles: string values separated by `,` character.